gioUbbiali/The-List-of-Sustainability-Ontologies/README.md

 2) The list of assessed ontologies [(List A)](https://github.com/gioUbbiali/The-List-of-Sustainability-Ontologies/tree/main/List%20A).
 3) The list of assessed terms [(List B)](https://github.com/gioUbbiali/The-List-of-Sustainability-Ontologies/tree/main/LIst%20B).

-The list guidelines spreadsheet and the "methods" section of the article referred to in the "publication and documentation" section of this repository detail the methodology followed for constructing these lists.
+The list guidelines spreadsheet and the "methods" section of [Ubbiali *et al.* (2024)](https://doi.org/10.31219/osf.io/z8uqr ) detail the methodology followed for constructing these lists.

 Spreadsheets are available both in Excel and CSV formats.